Jedeo/RancidTomatillos/README.md

 ## Key Features
 - Filtering through movies is possible using the search bar
 - A movie's details can be viewed by clicking on it
+- When a user attempts to view a movie that isn't listed in the fetch data list, they will be redirected to a 'page not found'.
+It is still possible for users to get back to the home page by clicking the “return home” button.

+## Learning Goals
+- Utilizing iterators appropriately, building on the foundation of vanilla javascript.
+Workflow, useful commits.
+- Understand how react components work and how data is passed between children and parents

 ## How To Use